terrorgarten/basel-hack-ticket-bot/README.md

 - **Automated Checking**: Periodically checks for tickets using an async architecture.
 - **Telegram Integration**: Control the bot and receive status updates via Telegram commands.
 - **Email Notifications**: Get an email notification the moment tickets become available.
+- **Silent Mode**: Toggle off routine notifications to only be alerted on success or failure.
 - **Systemd Service**: Includes a `systemd` service file for easy deployment on a Linux server.
 - **Configurable**: All settings are managed through a `.env` file.

+## Telegram Bot Commands

+Once the bot is running, you can interact with it in your configured Telegram chat:

+-   `/start [interval]`
+    Starts the periodic checks.
+You can optionally provide an interval in seconds.
+If not provided, it uses the `CHECK_INTERVAL_SECONDS` from the `.env` file.
+    *Example:* `/start 300` (checks every 5 minutes)

+-   `/stop`
+    Stops the periodic checks.

+-   `/check`
+    Triggers an immediate, one-time check for ticket availability.

+-   `/togglesilent`
+    Turns silent mode ON or OFF.
+When ON, you will only be notified if tickets are found or if a check fails.

+-   `/testemail`
+    Sends a test email to your configured address to verify your settings.

 ## Prerequisites